dgilland/schemable/docs/guide.rst

     # SchemaResult(data={'a': 1, 'x': 'y'}, errors={})

 For non-value-based key schemas (in the absence of a value-based key match) *all* key schemas will be checked.
-Each matching key schema's value schema will then be used with ``Any()`` when evaluating the data value.
+Each matching key schema's value schema will then be used with :class:`.Any` when evaluating the data value.
 As long as at least one of the data-value schemas match, the data key-value will validate.
 However, be aware that multiple matching key schemas likely indicates that the schema can be rewritten so that keys will only match a single key schema.
 Generally, this is preferrable since it makes the schema more deterministic and probably more "correct".

 .. code-block:: python